natcap/natural-capital-footprint-impact/README.md

 Asset location data is usually available as point coordinates (latitude/longitude).
 The real footprint of an asset may be available, but usually is not.
 To account for differences in data availability, this script can be used in three different ways:
 1. **Point mode**: Assets are provided by the user as latitude/longitude points.
 The actual asset footprint is not known or modeled.
 Ecosystem service statistics are calculated under each point only.
 2. **Buffer mode**: Assets are provided by the user as latitude/longitude points.
-The asset footprint is estimated by buffering (drawing a circle around) each point to a distance determined by the asset category.
+The asset footprint is modeled by creating a circular buffer with defined area around each point.
 Ecosystem service statistics are calculated under each buffer/footprint.
 3. **Polygon mode**: Assets are provided by the user as footprint polygons.
 This mode is preferred if actual asset footprint data are available.
 Ecosystem service statistics are calculated under each footprint.

 ## Data you must provide